alpas/alpasdev/src/main/resources/docs/deployment.md

 </span>

 Make note of the port number **9999** above in `proxy_pass  http://localhost:9999;`.
-You can change it to some random port number but you'll need this port number value in your `.env` file later.
+You can change it to any random port number but you'll need this port number value in your `.env` file later.

 4. Check to see if `/etc/nginx/sites-enabled/example.com` exists.

-If not, you need to create a link pointing to the above config file we created by running: `cd /etc/nginx/sites-enabled && ln -s ../sites-available/example.com .`
+If not, you need to create a link pointing to the above config file we created by running: `cd /etc/nginx/sites-enabled && ln -s ../sites-available/example.com` <span class="clipboard" data-clipboard-text='cd /etc/nginx/sites-enabled && ln -s ../sites-available/example.com'></span>.

-5. Now you need to these files from your local project folder over to remote `/home/cleaver/example.com` folder:
+5. Now you need to copy these files from your local project folder over to remote `/home/cleaver/example.com` folder:

 <div class="sublist">

 * app_log_config.xml
-* console_log.config.xml
+* console_log_config.xml
 * .env
 * example.jar

 </div>

-You can use `scp` command to copy from your local machine to remote machine.
-This is how we'd copy an `example.jar` file:
+You can use `scp` command to copy <strong>from your local machine</strong> to the remote server.
+This is how we'd copy an `example.jar` file (be sure to run `alpas jar` command in your project's root to create jar file):

 ```bash